thunderbird89/esf/stories/story-knock-knock.md

 ---

 Okuu stood beside her Talon, one hand resting on the fuselage, looking up at the nose art that had become something of a signature for her fighter.
-The maintenance crew had done excellent work recreating the character from the game she'd referenced—Utsuho Reiuji from Touhou, nuclear-powered hell raven, grinning with fierce determination and armed with impossible firepower.
+The maintenance crew had done excellent work recreating the character from the game she'd referenced - Utsuho Reiuji from Touhou, nuclear-powered hell raven, grinning with fierce determination and armed with impossible firepower.

 It had started as a joke during training.
 Her instructors had pointed out the similarity between her name and the character.
 The nose art had followed naturally.
 Now, looking at it after nearly four hours of combat, it felt appropriate in ways she hadn't expected.